-For example, let’s say that you want to keep using the phone number from your home country while being abroad.
+For example, let’s say you want to keep using your home country’s phone number while abroad.
 When you’re connected to a Wi-Fi connection, you can communicate without any problems, but if there’s no Wi-Fi connection in your surroundings, you suddenly become detached from the world.
 Using roaming Internet data is too expensive.

 Spending money wisely